 This health plan covers outpatient care to diagnose or treat your medical condition when the services or supplies are furnished for you by a covered provider.
-This may include (but is not limited to): a physician; or a nurse practitioner; or an optometrist; or a licensed dietitian nutritionist.
+This may include (but is not limited to): a physician;

+or a nurse practitioner; or an optometrist; or a licensed dietitian nutritionist.
 These services may be furnished in the provider's office or at a covered facility or, as determined appropriate by Blue Cross and Blue Shield, at home.
 This coverage includes:

 • Medical care services to diagnose or treat your illness, condition, or injury.
-These medical services also include (but are not limited to) nutrition counseling.
+These medical services also include (but are not limited to): nutrition counseling; and health education services.